 - St Patrick’s Street

 - Kennedy Park – Half-marathon start

 - Ringmahon Road relay changeover

-- Loughmahon Walkway/Ballinure Road (near the halfway point of the marathon)
+- Loughmahon Walkway/Ballinure Road

 - Victoria Road relay changeover